RobertNFiles/POWERBI_data_science_job_salaries/README.md

 ## 🎯 Project Goal

-The goal of this project was to build an interactive Power BI dashboard based on the **[Data Science Job Salaries dataset (Kaggle)](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023)**.
+The goal of this project was to build an interactive Power BI dashboard based on the [**Data Science Job Salaries**](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries)

 The report analyzes the Data Science job market in terms of salaries, locations, and employment types.

 ---